sebastian-montero/sebastian-montero.github.io/posts/notes-on-information-retrieval-1.md

 This is an example of a **Boolean retrieval model** in which we search using boolean logic in the terms of `AND`, `OR` and `NOT`.
 Note that in this case we are also marking the terms and documents as `0` or `1`.

 <br />
-## A more realistic example and definitions
+## What happens when we have way more documents?
+Enter the inverse index

 Now let's say we have 1m **documents** (meaning any unit we build our system on e.g. music, books, plays, patents, company information, etc.).
 These documents live in our **collection** or **corpus** (group of documents).